Harry Taylor (Australian rules footballer): AFL career

+Taylor followed up his impeccable 2009 season with All-Australian selection for 2010.

-Harry Taylor played another key role in Geelong's 2011 Premiership Winning side against Collingwood.
-Taylor started the match on Travis Cloke of Collingwood and held him well early, however Cloke soon had a brief "purple patch" of form and booted 3 brilliant goals from outside 50 metres on his natural left boot.
+Harry Taylor played another key role in Geelong's 2011 premiership-winning side against Collingwood.
+Taylor started the match on Travis Cloke of Collingwood and held him well early; however, Cloke soon had a brief "purple patch" of form and booted 3 brilliant goals from outside 50 metres on his natural left boot.
 The Geelong coaching box decided to try Tom Lonergan on Cloke, and Cloke didn't manage to kick a goal after that move.
-However Harry Taylor still had a marvelous game, taking 4 critical marks in defence stimulating some Trademark Geelong rebounds.
-Whilst gathering 10 disposals on the day he was part of the Geelong elite defence who played a pivotal role in cutting off Collingwood's scoring opportunities and setting up play through the Geelong midfield.
+However, Taylor still had a marvellous game, taking four critical marks in defence to stimulate some trademark Geelong rebounds.
+Whilst gathering 10 disposals on the day, he was part of the elite Geelong defence who played a pivotal role in cutting off Collingwood's scoring opportunities and setting up play through the Geelong midfield.

-This was Taylor's second Premiership Medallion with The Geelong Cats.
-It came after a stellar year of defensive work on several of the competitions key forwards.
-It is clear that Geelong's defensive players are a close knit unit with a brief sub-group "defenders" photograph on the field of the MCG with the 2011 Premiership Cup.
+This was Taylor's second premiership medallion with Geelong.
+It came after a stellar year of defensive work on several of the competition's key forwards.
+It was clear that Geelong's defensive players were a close-knit unit with a brief sub-group "defenders" photograph taken on the field of the MCG with the 2011 Premiership Cup.

+In 2012, Taylor earned seven Brownlow Medal votes, a personal best; he would follow this up in 2013 with a second All-Australian selection and a career-best 10 Brownlow Medal votes.
+Additionally, he would, for the first and only time in his career, breach the 400-disposal mark for the year and get a career-best 91 rebounds, placing him sixth in the league for the 2013 AFL season.

+In 2015, Taylor would earn a Jim Stynes Medal for being judged best on ground in the 2015 International Rules game against Ireland.

-Harry Taylor retired from the AFL after Geelong's loss to Richmond in the 2020 AFL Grand Final, alongside fellow Geelong veteran Gary Ablett Jnr.
+At 34 years old, Harry Taylor retired from the AFL after Geelong's loss to Richmond in the 2020 AFL Grand Final alongside fellow Geelong veteran Gary Ablett Jr.

 On 1 July 2021, Taylor announced that he would come out of retirement to play for East Fremantle in the WAFL, returning to the club that he played with before being drafted by Geelong.
 Taylor had previously moved back to Western Australia and was leading the East Fremantle academy program following his AFL retirement, while playing local football for Northampton in the Great Northern Football League.

-On 18 October 2021, it was announced that Taylor took up a high performance role working under head of football Simon Lloyd within the Cats’ football operations team.
+On 18 October 2021, it was announced that Taylor took up a high-performance role working under head of football Simon Lloyd within the Cats’ football operations team.